Tony Clement: Recent life

+Clement served as fundraising director in Pierre Poilievre's successful bid for the Conservative leadership in 2022, and was named to the board of the Conservative Party's fundraising committee that September.

 Political positions

 Clement has stated that there are circumstances where the death penalty is warranted.

 Clement, as Conservative Public Safety Critic, stated in February 2017 that the RCMP needed to "enforce the law" to stop the influx of Syrian Refugees attempting to cross the Canada–United States border in the wake of US President Donald Trump's Executive Order 13769 to ban citizens of certain majority Muslim countries from entering the United States.
 When a CBC Radio reporter asked Clement in a telephone interview to specify the measures the RCMP must take to do so, he refused to answer and hung up.
 Clement stated in an interview with Power Play on CTV News Channel that the Conservatives "are calling for two things in particular.
 One, more resources, more money and funding, and human resources for the border agents and for the RCMP to deal with this much higher influx...
 Secondly, we want the federal government to develop a plan.
 What is the plan that is going to be employed or deployed to ensure that the rule of law continues in this country, that the laws are obeyed, that we don't have illegal crossings?"

-Clement favored reforming Canada's taxation system.
+Clement favoured reforming Canada's taxation system.
 When running for the Conservative Party leadership he collaborated with Roger Martin on a proposal for a lifetime income tax.